 What I Love About This Easy One Pan Weeknight Meal!

 - It’s hearty enough for a fall or winter meal.
 Nothing says comfort like meat and potatoes, amiright?
+And, because everything cooks on the sheet pan, you have a complete meal in one go!

 - Italian sausages.
 I love using hot Italian sausage in this dish to pump up the heat, but if you’re not a spice fanatic like me, you can use mild and it will still taste delicious.
 Sometimes I even use a mix, especially when I know I’m serving it to little ones.